ritza-co/fusionauth-site/site/docs/v1/tech/guides/user-actions-new.md

 - Active — An active Action can be applied to Users.
 In contrast, an inactive Action is like a deleted Action, meaning it cannot be applied, but it is still viewable in the list of inactive Actions in FusionAuth.
 An inactive Action can be reactivated if you want to use it again.

     If a temporal Action instance has ended we do not say it is inactive. _Active_ relates to the Action definition, and _expiry_ relates to a particular instance of the Action.
-- Option — A custom text field that you can add to an instantaneous Action.
-Temporal Actions cannot have Options.
+- Option — A custom text field that you can add to an instantaneous Action, but not to temporal Actions.
 You can add multiple options to an Action definition, but choose only one for an instance of the Action.
 Options can be sent through emails or webhooks.
 - Localization — A text field with an associated language.
 It's a way of providing more information to users and administrators who speak different languages.
-Localizations can be added for an Action name, Reason, and Option.
+Localizations can be added for an Action name, Reason, and Options.
 - Tenant — You can make an Action available to all Tenants or just a few.
 Below is a visual reminder of [Tenants, Groups, and Applications](https://fusionauth.io/docs/v1/tech/core-concepts/).

     ```mermaid